MBieleke/maikbieleke-com/content/project/itps/index.md

 ---
 title: "If-Then Planning Scale (ITPS)"
 subtitle:
-summary: The If-Then Planning Scale by Bieleke & Keller (2021) is a theory-grounded and empirically validated instrument for assesssing an individual's propensity to think about when, where, and how to act towards a goal.
+summary: The If-Then Planning Scale is a theory-grounded and empirically validated instrument for assesssing the propensity to think about when, where, and how to act towards a goal.
 tags:
 - If-then planning
 - implementation intentions